 Mite infestations in chickens, turkeys, and game birds can run from a nuisance to a health hazard to death, depending on the severity of the infestation.
 While mites can accumulate due to poor coop and pen management, even the most fastidious poultry keeper may find mites in the hen house.
 Mites can be brought in by wild birds, rodents, even on the shoes and clothes of people returning home from visiting other flocks or county/state fairs.
 Mites are able to live for several weeks to months off the host.
 It can be problematic to assess the type of mite infestation as mites are very small and difficult to see.
 Symptoms of mite and parasite invasion can include, but not be limited to, bald patches, rough and reddened skin, scaly feet that may become misshapen or swollen, lethargy, declining or cessation of egg laying, self-plucking of feathers in an effort to relieve itching, foamy poop, reduced weight and appetite, and what seems to be early or out of season molting.

 First up was cleaning the coop and scraping it to bare wood.
 The refuse was taken far from the chicken pen in order to prevent reinfestation.
-Filling a bottle with organic, unpasteurized apple cider vinegar and several teaspoons of cedar, rosemary, and oregano essential oils, the entire coop was thoroughly sprayed from top to bottom, including the ceiling and roosts.
+Filling a 16 ounce bottle with organic, unpasteurized apple cider vinegar and 3 teaspoons of equal parts cedar, rosemary, and oregano essential oils, the entire coop was thoroughly sprayed from top to bottom, including the ceiling and roosts.
 Following that, diatomaceous earth was liberally sprinkled on the roosts, walls, ceiling, entrance ramps, and on the floor and nesting boxes.
 Cedar shavings were used as fresh bedding.

 The final treatment was taken internally.
 Each morning, I mixed in a cup of apple cider vinegar, 3 full bulbs of mashed fresh garlic, and 4 tablespoons of my anti-parasite tincture into about 2 pounds of organic scratch .
 Equal parts of Oregon grape rhizome bark, yarrow herb, and green mature cones of the alder tree are the herbs in the tincture.
 The chickens fell on this healing mixture every day as if they were starving, which in essence they were given that they had internal parasites.
 This treatment continued every day for 2 weeks.

-1 cup apple cider vinegar was added to the 3-gallon water container.
+1 cup unpasteurized organic apple cider vinegar was added to the 3-gallon water container.
 The water was changed twice a week, and the container cleaned each time.

 Within just a few days, considerable improvement was detected in their energy levels, their poops returned to normal, their legs and feet began to improve, and the redness on their butt skin disappeared.
 After 3 weeks, pin feathers were evident, and all signs of mites and parasites were gone.
 The key to healing naturally is consistency in application of all treatments.